adeira-xyz/adeira.github.io/index.md

 * Academics in quest for formalization of automated error analysis and fixing
 * Financial industry practitioners interested in computer science approaches to satisfy risk reporting guidelines with respect to error impact tracing and reporting of accuracy
+* Management scientist looking for automatic global fault reporting and impact reporting methodologies.

+Because of this, we encourage you to reference used theories and methodologies, and provide a introductions with use cases.

 ## Goals